The New Student Fall Retreat

 What do I need to apply for the program?

-You will need to be an enrolled UO student and planning on starting classes in the Fall.
-You will need you Duck I.D. number (a nine-digit number with the format: 95XXXXXXX).
-You will have received this number is your acceptance letter from UO.
+You will need to be an admitted and enrolled UO student for fall term.
+You will need you Duck I.D. number (a nine-digit number with the format: 95XXXXXXX) and email.
+You will have received these items through your admissions and orientation process.
 If you have questions about it you can click here for more information.

 Where will the students be staying during the retreat?

-Students who attend the retreat will have early move-in access, therefore they will already be staying in their assigned dorm rooms.
+Students who attend the retreat will have early move-in access.
+This means you will be moving directly into your assigned residence hall.

 Where am I staying if I am not living on campus?

-If a student is living off-campus they will be returning back home at the end of the day after activities conclude for the day.
-We are the only bridge program on campus that allows transfer students and students not living on campus to participate.
-You will be provided a free three-day parking permits for the days you are at the retreat as parking permits for the term do not become active until the following week.
+If a student is living off-campus they will be returning back home at the end of the day after activities conclude.
+You will be provided a free three-day parking permit for the days you are at the retreat.
+Regular campus parking permits for fall term do not become active until the following week.

 What do students need to bring?

-We do not require students bring anything to the retreat.
-We wan them to bring their excitement, engagement, and willingness to participate in the program.
+We do not require students to bring anything to the retreat.
+However, we do encourage students to bring their backpack, water, or other items they want for a full day of activities.
+We want students to bring their excitement, engagement, and willingness to participate in the program.

-Can I participate if I am a international exchange student?
+Can I participate if I am a international student?

 Who is SLT?

-SLT stands for the Student Leadership Team, a diverse team of 10 established UO students who help design, coordinate, and support the New Student Fall Retreat.
-SLTers serve as facilitators, peer mentors, to incoming students.
-They pick and plan activities for the retreat and lead breakout groups from the retreat in team building and group games.
-SLTers participate in 10 weeks of diversity and inclusion training in the Spring of every school year.
-During training SLTers listen to seminars on how to be better, more inclusive leaders by campus partners like the The Holden Leadership center and the UO Counseling Center.
-SLTers are students that are engaged on campus in a myriad of campus clubs, and extracurriculars that engage their communities and interests.
-Many are also former New Student Retreaters!
-All New Student Fall Retreaters are encouraged to apply to be on the Student Leadership Team their next year at UO.
+SLT stands for the Student Leadership Team, a team of 10 UO students who help plan, coordinate, and support the New Student Fall Retreat.
+SLT members serve as facilitators, and peer mentors to incoming students.
+They pick and plan activities for the retreat and lead breakout groups in team building and group games.
+SLT members must participate in a 10 week training program over spring term.
+During training SLT members participate in seminars to help develop their leadership, communication and facilitation skills.
+Many of the seminars are lead by campus partners like The Holden Center for Leadership and Community Engagement, and the UO Counseling Center.
+SLT members are students who are engaged on campus in a myriad of campus clubs, and extracurriculars that engage their communities and interests.
+Most SLT members attend the NSFR themselves and want to give back.
+All students who attend the NSFR are encouraged to apply to be on the Student Leadership Team.
+Many SLT members have been on the SLT for multiple years.

 What are the expectations for Retreaters?